AndrewGreen/fr_user_event_consumer/README.md

 -----

 Copy `config-example.yaml` to `config.yaml` and adjust settings as appropriate.
+Scripts search for a configuration file in the working directory or in `/etc/fr_user_events_consumer`.

 Scripts are in the `bin/` directory.
 Run them with --help for details about command-line options.
 See also inline comments in `config-example.yaml` and